rishiselvakumaran98/3081_S21-iter2/project/docs/iteration2Requirements.md

 # Iteration Two: Enhancing and Extending the Package Delivery System

+## Iteration 2 - VERSION 3, March 23rd  - Adding clarification that simulations should be capable of multiple-package simulations.

 ## Iteration 2 - VERSION 2, March 23rd  - **Changed the due date of the final deliverable from April 12th to April 19th**<hr>

 ## Iteration 2 - VERSION 1, March 22nd  - **NOTE, THE REQUIREMENTS IN THIS DOCUMENT ARE SUBJECT TO CHANGE.
 THERE WILL BE A CANVAS ANNOUNCEMENT WHEN THERE IS A CHANGE TO THIS DOCUMENT.**<hr>